 Upon his recovery he rejoined the 2/9th who were, in 1916, at camp at Witley in Surrey and on June 12, 1916 he took the opportunity to marry his sweetheart Gladys Holderness (from Ashton) at Witley, his friend, and brother Officer, 2/Lt.
 Harold Harrison Knight serving as his best man.

+In October 1916 he deployed to France and remained there until May 1917 when he was medically evacuated to England.
 On October 9, 1917 his younger brother 2/Lt.
 George Herbert Barratt was killed in action while serving with the 2/9th Battalion in Belgium.

-Meanwhile, William, Gladys and John moved into a bungalow (“Cherisy”) on Mottram Old Road, in Stalybridge where they remained for many years.
+Orders to reform the regiment were received in October 1920 and Lt-Col D. H. Wade was appointed Commanding Officer.
+A few weeks later the War Office confirmed the re-appointments of some old officers including Captain Barratt.
 William continued to serve in the 9th Battalion Territorials and on January 28, 1930 was promoted to Lt.-Col. when he assumed command after Lt.-Col. Beltran Ford Robinson retired.
 Lt.-Col. W. M. Barratt was the commanding officer of the 9th Battalion when the King and Queen visited Ashton-under-Lyne on May 20, 1938.

-Lt.
-Col. William Marsden Barratt, T.D. died in hospital at Stockport on June 2, 1958.
+Lt.-Col. William Marsden Barratt, T.D. died in hospital at Stockport on June 2, 1958.
 He was 66 years old.